 Becoming a new parent is an exhilarating and terrifying prospect.
 Things worth doing require hard work, dedication and yes, courage.
 Parenting is like that, and believe us: you will survive.

-The experience is different for moms as the special bond that is created between mother and child creates a special kind of paranoia, perhaps at times irrational and in other instances, sage and instinctual.
+The experience is different for parents as the special bond that is created between mother/father and child creates a special kind of paranoia, perhaps at times irrational and in other instances, sage and instinctual.

-So mothers, let’s face those top 10 baby dangers all moms are worried about head on.
+So mothers, let’s face those top 10 baby dangers all parents are worried about head on.
 These concerns are very real and worthy of discussion, let’s dive in.

 1) Sudden Infant Death Syndrome: You’ve been hearing about SIDS, people have been mentioning it and you’ve been trying to grasp what exactly it is.
 Basically SIDS is a real but extremely rare occurrence— where baby could by some aggravating factors stop breathing in the middle of the night.
 There are definitive ways to significantly reduce your baby’s risk, including putting baby to sleep on his or her back, sharing a room with baby (but not a bed), keeping pillows, stuffed animals, bumpers and thick blankets out of the crib, and keeping baby’s room cool.
 Babies are so small and delicate they are basically learning how to breathe!
 As a mother, by helping to ensure that nothing will impede this process, in the middle of the night, when your baby is focused on sleeping, you can eliminate any chances of the unthinkable happening.
 You’ve done all the right things, your baby is strong and healthy, educate yourself on SIDS and you’ll see you can be an active agent in protecting your baby.